ChathamUniversity/Student-Printers/README.md

 2. Highlight the printer you wish to delete

-3. Click the (-) button at the bottom of the list of printers.
+3. Click the (-) button at the bottom of the list of printers

-4. Do this for each JKM printer.
+4. Do this for each JKM printer